 • Legitimate interest - if we can demonstrate to a competent authority that we have a reasonable interest in data which would allow us to run the business or maintain the safety of our partners which overrides the potential impact on others.

 With the widespread prevalence of IT, personal data could conceivably be obtained in all manner of ways.
 In our case, these could be:

 • when you visit our website, regardless of your device or browser;

-• when you contact us by phone, e-mail, social media or direct message service on a mutually accessed online forum or escort directory;
+• if you contact us by phone, e-mail, social media or direct message service on a mutually accessed online forum or escort directory;

-• when you visit us in person, where CCTV systems, which are in place in our premises for the safety of our ladies and visitors, could pick up your image.
+• whenever you visit us in person, where CCTV systems, which are in place in our premises for the safety of our ladies and visitors, could pick up your image.

-The data which could be communicated or processed will depend on the type and level of your interaction with Indigo Nile and its representatives.
-The could include:
+The data which could be communicated or processed will depend on the type and level of your interaction with Indigo Nile.
+This could include:

 • copies of documents provided under our recruitment process, which would be legally required to prove that you have the right to work in the UK and have reached the minimum age of consent.
 These documents, such as passports and driver's licence, could list your full name, address, date of birth, nationality, and facial image;